Bjernson/aws-java-spring-dev-workshop/doc-module-08.md

 	10. Create user and it's privilege using following SQL commands(use MySQL client in your computer)

 ```
-mysql> create user 'demouser'@'localhost' identified by '12345678'; -- Creates the user
+mysql> create user 'demouser'@'%' identified by '12345678'; -- Creates the user
 mysql> grant all on workshop.* to 'demouser'@'%'; -- Gives all the privileges to the new user on the newly created
 ```